Warren-SJ/SLAM3R/README.md

 SLAM3R is a novel real-time end-to-end dense 3D reconstruction system that uses RGB videos to directly predict 3D pointmaps in a unified coordinate system through feed-forward neural networks.

 Previous techniques typically require offline processing which limits their ability to be used in real-time applications.
+These also usually require estimating camera parameters using SLAM or SfM followed by MVS for scene reconstruction.
 Dense scene reconstruction systems have been developed.
 However, these all short in terms of accuracy or completeness or they require depth sensors. monocular SLAM (Simultaneous Localization and Mapping) systems have been proposed, however these come at the cost of reduced runtime efficiency.
 The goal of this research paper is to develop a model which satisfies the three criteria: **reconstruction accuracy**, **completeness** and **runtime efficiency**.

 The network consists of two main components:

-1. **Image-to-points (I2P)**: Reconstructs local geometry from a sliding window
+1. **Image-to-points (I2P)**: Reconstructs local geometry from a sliding window by processing short clips.
+It predicts the 3D pointmap for the keyframe in the window using information from all supporting frames in the window.

-2. **Local-to-World (L2W)**: Registers local reconstructions to build a globally consistent 3D scene
+2. **Local-to-World (L2W)**: Registers local reconstructions to build a globally consistent 3D scene.
+It incrementally fuses the newly reconstructed pointmap into a global 3D coordinate system.

 ## Related Work